w3c/wai-curricula/content/designer/informational-design.md

   * those that are part of tests or exercises that would be invalid if presented in text
   * those that are primarily intended to create a specific sensory experience
 * provide text alternatives that identify and describe the purpose of graphical elements that are used to confirm that content is accessed by a person rather than a computer, such as captcha
-* ensure several modalities of captcha that rely on different sensory characteristics are provided
+* provide several modalities of captcha that rely on different sensory characteristics

 ### Topic: Tabular Information